keptn/keptn.github.io/content/docs/news/release_announcements/keptn-100/index.md

 ---

 Keptn 1.0.0 is the first major release and the first LTS (Long Term Support) release of Keptn.
-Keptn LTS versions support is guaranteed for at least 6 months after the initial release.
+Support for Keptn LTS versions is guaranteed for at least 6 months after the initial release.
 The Keptn community announces the LTS end-of-life within 3 months in advance, using the community announcement channel [#announcements](https://app.slack.com/client/TFHDUSPB7/CFH4VK9GT) over Slack.
 For this, we introduced [scarf.sh](https://about.scarf.sh/) to track download data to decide whether the support of LTS versions will be extended.